 06:00 – Self Serve Breakfast

-Please note that on the first day of your itinerary, also determines if you will complete any dives, for example if you are doing our Raja Ampat South or our Ultimate Raja Ampat trips then we start the adventure in the southern areas of Raja Ampat, so when we depart we head straight to Misool, which can take 12 – 18 hours, so your first dives will be on day 2 in the comfort of Misool.
+Please note that on the several of our itineraries there is no diving on the first day.
+For example, if you are joining us on our Raja Ampat South or our Ultimate Raja Ampat trips then we start the journey to the southern most areas of Raja Ampat.
+This portion of the trip can take up to 18 hours of travel from the harbour, so your first dives will be on day 2 in the comfort of Misool.

-Please note that on the pernaltimate day, we will only complete 2 dives, this is to make sure you have atleast 24hours prior to your flight to gas off.
+Please note that on the penultimate day, we will only conduct a maximum of 2 dives, this is to ensure that you have at-least 24 hours prior to your flight to gas off.

 La Galigo has aluminum 12L and 15L tanks with both DIN and Yoke tanks valves, and adapters.
 Our 15L tanks are available for $15 per day (up to 4 tanks a day).

-Our Nitrox is mixed at 32%, and with the price of $25 per day (up to 4 dives a day).
-Please note that we generally do not mix Gas and Air per guest in a singular days diving.
+Our Nitrox is mixed onboard at up to 32%, at a cost of $25 per day (up to 4 dives a day).
+Please note that we generally do not mix Enriched Gas and Air per guest in a singular days diving.
 This allows us ample time to pre-plan tank filling following our diving schedule, and also means we do not end up guiding guests with variable gas profiles / NDLs etc.

-La Galigo has three full-time dive guides, plus one chief dive guide, as well as one full-time cruise director on board.
-Our groups are configured to handle a max of 14 guests, so three groups, 5,5,4.
-If needs be, the Cruise Director will also join the groups, if a guest /some guests need a private guide.
-Please note that requiring a private guide onboard will be at an additional charge of $50 per day.
-If you pre book a dive guide then a cost of $100 per day will be charged dependant on the location and availability of the extra guide.
+La Galigo has two full-time dive guides, plus one chief dive guide, as well as a full-time cruise director onboard.
+Our groups are configured to handle a max of 14 guests, so three groups split over 5/5/4.
+If needs be, the Cruise Director will also join the groups if a guest / group of guests requires / requests a private guide.
+Please note that requesting / requiring a private guide whilst onboard will be at an additional charge of $100 per day.
+If you pre book a private dive guide, then a cost of approximately $100 per day will be charged dependant on the location and availability of the extra guide.

-Each of our dive guides brings something a little unique with their knowledge and experience, so we try and alternate the dive guides and the group order when heading to the dive sites, this is to try and make sure that every guest gets the maximum amount of fun.
+Each of our dive guides brings something a little unique with their knowledge and experience, so we try and alternate the dive guides and the group order when heading to the dive sites, this is to try and make sure that every guest gets the most from their trip.